 Our unique location, centered in of one of the most dynamic areas of international business growth in the Western Hemisphere, contributes significantly to learning about global business management.
 Students learn alongside classmates from richly diverse cultural and academic backgrounds and from world-class faculty renowned for scholarly research and involvement in the international business community.

-The best among the School’s MBA classes of 2014 along with their favorite professors have been honored as part of an annual MBA awards program.
+The best among the School’s master’s programs classes of 2016, along with their favorite professors, have been honored as part of the annual graduation awards program.

 - Apply Now